informatics-isi-edu/ermrest/ermrest/trunk/REST-API.md

   - Each _sort key_ MUST refer to a column in the external representation, i.e. after any renaming has been applied.
   - The sort modifies the order of the group records in the external representation, i.e. groups are sorted after aggregation has occurred.
 Sorting by a _projection_ value means sorting by a computed aggregate or an arbitrarily chosen example value when projecting bare columns.

-The sort modifier is only meaningful on retrieval requests using the `GET` method.
+The sort modifier is only meaningful on retrieval requests using the `GET` method described in [Data Operations](#data-operations).

 ### Limit Query Parameter